Outback, Reef & Rainforest

 Aboriginal guided rainforest walk

-Arrival: On arrival you are met by a Small World Journeys staff member and transferred to your accommodation.
+Arrival: On arrival you are met by a Small World Journeys staff member and you receive an orientation and safety talk.

 Accommodation: Cairns 3-star hotel